wmorgan/dcos-docs/1.7/overview/security.md

 ## Admin Router

-Access to the Admin zone is controlled by the Admin Router.
+Access to the admin zone is controlled by the Admin Router.

 HTTP requests incoming to your DC/OS cluster are proxied through the Admin Router (using [Nginx](http://nginx.org) with